nladha09/cuddly-fiesta-rhcsa/RHU-ROLE/Chapter-3.md

 ---

-Mount persistently: To ensure that the NFS share is mounted at boot time, eidt the `/etc/fstab` file to add the mount entry.
+Mount persistently: To ensure that the NFS share is mounted at boot time, edit the `/etc/fstab` file to add the mount entry.

 ```bash
 serverb:/share /mountpoint nfs   rw,soft   0  0